brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Gradient Boosting Regressor/index.md

 fastscore attachment upload GBM gbm.tar.gz
 ```

-Steps for setting configuration through the Dashboard are covered in the [Getting Started Guide](https://opendatagroup.github.io/Getting%20Started/Getting%20Started%20with%20FastScore/#section-using-the-fastscore-dashboard).
+Steps for setting configuration through the Dashboard are covered in the [Getting Started Guide](https://opendatagroup.github.io/Getting%20Started/Getting%20Started%20with%20ModelOp%20Center/#section-using-the-ModelOp%20Center-dashboard).

-After adding the model, attachment, and streams to FastScore, you can inspect them from the FastScore Dashboard:
+After adding the model, attachment, and streams to ModelOp Center, you can inspect them from the ModelOp Center Dashboard:

 ![Dashboard GBM](images/dashboard-gbm-1.png)

-*The GBR model in FastScore's Dashboard.*
+*The GBR model in ModelOp Center's Dashboard.*

 ## Delivering Scores using Kafka

 The final step is to run the model, and deliver input records and output scores with Kafka.
 Kafka producers and consumers can be implemented in many languages.
 In the example code attached to this tutorial, we include a simple Scala Kafka client (`kafkaesq`), which streams the contents of a file line-by-line over a specified input topic, and then prints any responses received on a specified output topic.
-However, FastScore is compatible with any implementation of Kafka producer/consumer.
+However, ModelOp Center is compatible with any implementation of Kafka producer/consumer.

-After FastScore is configured, we're ready to start scoring.
+After ModelOp Center is configured, we're ready to start scoring.
 Start the job from the CLI with

 ``` bash
 fastscore job run GBM GBM-in GBM-out